 Increasingly, individuals are attempting to use a diploma mill (a business offering an inferior, unaccredited, or false credential) to represent the completion of a high school diploma or its equivalent.
-Graduation from high school is a foundational requirement for most aid programs.
+Graduation from high school (or its equivalent) is a foundational requirement for most aid programs.
 Submitting a false document, therefore, is a serious violation of University rules, Virginia State requirements, and federal regulations.

-The Liberty University Financial Aid Office considers the use of a false diploma, false degree or other false academic document to be a case of conflicting information and potential fraud.
+We consider the use of a false diploma, false degree or other false academic document to be a case of conflicting information and potential fraud.

 Upon discovery of any use of the document, Liberty University will cancel all related financial aid and return it to its source.
 This may also include financial aid received in prior academic years.
 This will cause a balance due to the University for which the student is responsible.